Baltimore, MD Premises Liability Lawyer

 • Invitees: These are individuals invited onto the property for business purposes, such as customers.
 Property owners owe the highest duty of care to invitees.

 • Trespassers: Individuals on the property without permission.
-Property owners generally only owe trespassers a duty to refrain from willful or wanton conduct that could cause injury.
+Owners generally only owe trespassers a duty to refrain from willful or wanton conduct that could cause injury.

-The strength of a premises liability claim depends heavily on understanding key distinctions between different types of visitors and duties owed.
-Property owners have varying legal obligations based on whether someone is an invitee, licensee, or trespasser.
-Courts also consider whether the property owner took appropriate steps to warn visitors or remedy known risks.
+The strength of a property dispute depends heavily on understanding key distinctions between different types of visitors and duties owed.
+Property stakeholders have varying legal obligations based on whether someone is an invitee, licensee, or trespasser.
+Courts also consider whether the property or business owner took appropriate steps to warn visitors or remedy known risks.
 These fundamental differences shape how courts assess liability and determine the merits of a claim.

-Don’t wait to get help with your premises liability case.
+Don’t wait to get help with your situation.
 Contact Regan Zambri Long’s experienced Baltimore attorneys for a free consultation.

 Commercial vs. Residential Premises Liability

-Where an injury occurs can significantly impact a premises liability case.
+Where an injury occurs can significantly impact a how a lawyer will approach the landowner or tenant.
 Commercial and residential properties often have different standards regarding visitor safety.

 Businesses in Baltimore are held to a high standard of care when they invite the public for commercial purposes.
 This includes: